practicingruby/practicing-ruby-paid/posts/v5/006-process-spawning-patterns.md

 Finally, if you enjoyed these exercises then you should try to implement some of the other process spawning primitives I mentioned.
 With Rubyspec as your guide you can try re-implementing just about anything with confidence.
-Doing so will surely give you a better understanding of how process spawning works in both Ruby and Unix in general.
+Doing so will surely give you a better understanding of how process spawning works in Ruby, or any Unix environment.

 Please leave a comment and share your code if you implement some pure-Ruby versions of these spawning methods.
 I'd love to see them!